walaa9402/SkillPlusNodeBackEnd/README.md

 return : all categories with its info
 ********************************************
 2] /category
-method : get
+method : post
-variables in query : id
+variables in body : id
 usage : for specific category
 return : all skills and need for this category
 ********************************************